Finding The Right Shade Of White For Your Home

 The Color White Throughout the Ages

 Throughout time, the color white has stood for purification and cleansing, peace, and calm.
-It stands for expansiveness and joy of life ( link back to Joy of Life – Cooking on your Kitchen Island with Stools) White in general, indigo white included, is often connected with the notion of establishing a new beginning or clean slate.
+It stands for expansiveness and joy of life.
+White in general, indigo white included, is often connected with the notion of establishing a new beginning or clean slate.
 White creates a sense of harmony and order.
 Its very structure and character come from the harmonizing of the three primary colors.
-Yet, there is the duality between the term of clean slate, alluding to nothingness, and the additive nature or fusion of separate parts, the opposite of nothingness.
+Yet, there is the duality between the term of a clean slate, alluding to nothingness, and the additive nature or fusion of separate parts, the opposite of nothingness.
 The key is to find the right shade of white or the right mixture.

 So why do some people perceive white as sterile and cold in certain rooms?
 The answer is that natural light has different qualities.
 Northern light has a cooler quality compared to light from a southern direction.
 The same goes for eastern light versus western light.
 So the same indigo white will in fact look different, warmer, or cooler in different natural light settings.

 In a recent interview with Good Homes Magazine, Kelly Wilkness advises to

 “…pay attention to the light in a room to determine which kind of white you opt for.
 The lack of natural light in such a room makes a cool white appear drab and a warm white light dingy.”